The Art Of Regenerative Resampling

 My raw edits sound like this...

-Use the “freeze to file” tool in Lumit to bounce each edit individually.
-Additionally, be sure to name and organize them in a way that makes sense to you.
-I would recommend bouncing them as WAV files since they will be manipulated and processed.
+Additionally, be sure to name and organize them in a way that makes sense.
+I recommend bouncing them as WAV files since they will be manipulated and processed.

 STEP 2 - Load Edits into Samplers

-STEP 3 – Duplicate and Edit (again!)
+STEP 3 - Duplicate and Edit (Again!)

-STEP 4 – COMPOSE SOMETHING
+STEP 4 - Compose Something

-Use the instruments you’ve created to compose something interesting.
-Furthermore, as the phrase you want to develop starts to evolve, feel free to edit, fine-tune, duplicate, and further modify the samples to suite the arrangement.
+Use the instruments you've created to compose something interesting.
+Furthermore, as the phrase you want to develop evolves, feel free to edit, fine-tune, duplicate, and modify the samples to suit the arrangement.
+This is what my raw percussion arrangement sounds like...

 In my example, I used delay, reverb, filters, a phaser, and a bit crusher to affect my sounds.
 Nevertheless, feel free to add any audio processing you desire and tweak settings over time.
+This is my composed 16-bar loop played twice, with effects.